Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCollection/insert_en.md

 * `flag` ( *Int32*， *Optional* )

-	Insert flag, use to control the behavior of inserting.
+	Insert flag, use to control the behavior and result of inserting.
 Can be the follow value:

 	* 0, default value.
 	* SDB_INSERT_RETURN_ID, means return the value of "_id" field of the record.
 	* SDB_INSERT_CONTONDUP, means continue inserting (no errors were reported) when hitting index key duplicate error.
     * SDB_INSERT_REPLACEONDUP, means replace the exist value to the inserting value when hitting index key duplicate error, and continue the left records (no errors were reported).

-> **Note:**
->
-> when inserting a single record, the available flag is：SDB_INSERT_RETURN_ID、SDB_INSERT_REPLACEONDUP
->
-> when inserting multiple records, the available flag is：SDB_INSERT_CONTONDUP、SDB_INSERT_REPLACEONDUP

 * `options` ( *Object*， *Optional* )

-	Options for control the behavior of inserting.
-Can be the follow options:
+	Insert options, use to control the behavior and result of inserting.
+So far, its role is consistent with the argument `flag`, and it can be the follow value:

-	* ContOnDup(Bool): represent whether insert continue(no errors were reported) when hitting index key duplicate error.
+	* `ReturnOID` ( *Bool*, *Optional* ): the same with "SDB_INSERT_RETURN_ID" in argument `flag`.
+	* `ContOnDup` ( *Bool*, *Optional* ): the same with "SDB_INSERT_CONTONDUP" in argument `flag`.
+	* `ReplaceOnDup` ( *Bool*, *Optional* ): the same with "SDB_INSERT_REPLACEONDUP" in argument `flag`.

+**Note:**

-	* ReturnOID(Bool): represent whether insert return the "_id" field of the record for user.
+* When the provided record does not have an "_id" field, the database will add one for it.
-    * ReplaceOnDup(Bool): represent whether replace the exist value to the inserting value when hitting index key duplicate error, and continue the left records (no errors were reported).

-	Format: { ContOnDup: true, ReturnOID: false }
+* When inserting a single record, the available flag is：SDB_INSERT_RETURN_ID、SDB_INSERT_REPLACEONDUP; When inserting multiple records, the available flag contains all flags.

 ##RETURN VALUE##

 On success, the follow result will be returned:

-* When insert a single record with the flag of "SDB_INSERT_RETURN_ID", return the value of "_id" field(Only when the value of "_id" field is type of ObjectId.
-For the other element type, return a 12 bytes string which is "000000000000000000000000" ).
-* When using the "ReturnOID" options to control the insert behavior, a Json object will be returned.
+* When using "SDB_INSERT_RETURN_ID" in flag or "ReturnOID" in options to control the insert behavior and result, a Json object will be returned.
+	* for single inserting: return the value of field "_id".
+	* for bulk inseting: return the value of field "_id" by array.

 * Void for the other situations.

 On error, exception will be thrown.